-A Gardener is a new performance created by Ayano Elson in collaboration with composer Matt Evans and video artist Hyung Seok Jeon.
+A Gardener is a new performance created by Ayano Elson in collaboration with lighting designer LD DeArmon, composer Matt Evans, video designer Hyung Seok Jeon, and writer and dancer Lydia Okrent.
 From a position at the center of the world’s oppressive imperial power, the piece explores a new future we can reach through democratic and egalitarian collaboration, through active participation and consensus-building.
-Elson and her co-creators examine the specifics and potentialities—colors, textures, sounds, and shapes—that exist when the hierarchy between maker and performer disappears, revealing pieces of textures, patterns, and rhythms that are deeply human and connected.
+Elson and her co-creators examine the specifics and potentialities—colors, sounds, and scripts of text—that exist when the hierarchy between maker and performer disappears, revealing pieces of textures, patterns, and rhythms that are deeply human and connected.

 They work to construct a new language from these fragments, generating a whole that celebrates desire, pleasure, and conflict.

 “During the course of this performance’s creation, Lydia Okrent (writer, dancer, and dramaturge) wrote a text.
 This writing grows out of conversational narcissism, Anne Boyer, landscape design, Alain Badiou, Wikipedia, and the choreography involved in developing a point of view through distance and difference.
 Matt Evans (composer and percussionist) put together a playlist with music that inspires tomorrow’s show.
 Lydia, Matt, Hyung Seok, and LD are the most imaginative people I’ve met and these objects are part of their creative practice in making A Gardener.” – Ayano Elson

 Afterimages: An Ensemble Conversation in Thoughts by Lydia Okrent